-Lake Okeechobee is the most “famous big bass lake” in Florida, well-known for the quantity and quality of bass the lake produces on a regular bases.
+Lake Okeechobee is the most “famous big bass lake” in Florida, well-known for the quantity and quality of bass the lake produces.
 This reputation on Lake Okeechobee has continued for many years as producing the biggest and best large-mouth bass fishing in Central Florida.
 On Okeechobee the two primary ways to fish are with artificial lures or wild shiners.
 Bass fishing on the “Big O” with wild shiners is the preferred bait for many anglers for trophy bass.
-It just happens to be the natural food that they feed on daily.
-Wild shiner fishing became
+It just happens that it’s the natural food that they feed on daily.
+Wild Shiner fishing became

-Ultimately, we want you to be happy with the overall experience and that’s why we are the only Lake Okeechobee bass fishing guide service to fish the entire 730 square miles.
-This experience is very important, because as we all know the weather and the fish don’t always cooperate with your schedule, so we as anglers need to be flexible.
-Whether you’re coming from within the state of Florida or from out of state, South Florida, particularly Fort Lauderdale, Ft Myers and Palm Beach, provides you a central meeting point to conveniently get you to any one of our suggested fishing locations.
+Ultimately, we want you happy with the overall experience and that’s why we are the only Lake Okeechobee bass fishing guide service to fish the entire 730 square miles.
+This experience is very important, because as we all know the weather and the fish don’t always coöperate with your schedule, so we as anglers need to be flexible.
+Whether you’re coming from within the state of Florida or from out-of-state, South Florida, particularly Fort Lauderdale, Ft Myers and Palm Beach, provides you a central meeting point to conveniently get you to any one of our suggested fishing locations.

-Our team has over 400 years of combined experience in catching trophy bass on Okeechobee and we take great pride in ourselves on making sure that you get the charter YOU desire and deserve.
-When you hire our fishing guides you don’t just get a guide, you get whole hand picked team.
-Our group of top pro anglers work together as a team to ensure you have the best opportunity for success on the water.
+Our team has over 400 years of combined experience in catching trophy bass on Okeechobee and we take great pride in ourselves on making sure that you get the charter YOU want and deserve.
+When you hire our fishing guides you don’t just get a guide, you get whole hand-picked team.
+Our group of top pro anglers work together as a team to make sure you have the best opportunity for success on the water.
 Coordination and sharing of information and resources are why our guides are so effective.
-It’s a tremendous advantage that most services do not provide their customers.
+It’s a tremendous advantage that most services do not give their customers.

 Information about Lake Okeechobee